wnyao/scaffold-lerna/packages/server/README.md

 # @packages/server

-Opinionated restful api server setup, Feel free to reconfigure to your need.
+Opinionated restful api server setup, Open to configure to your needs.

 ### Structure
 ```bash